MrAlias/kubecon-na-2025/presentation/slides.md

 # Debugging Your Cluster When It's on Fire 🔥

-Nikola Grcevski, Grafana Labs & Tyler Yahn, Splunk
+Nikola Grcevski, Grafana Labs
+Mario Macías, Grafana Labs
+Tyler Yahn, Splunk

 <!--
 Speaker: Tyler (with Nikola introducing himself)